yangli18/PDNet/README.md

 ## Introduction

 We propose a **P**rediction-target-**D**ecoupled **Net**work (PDNet) for object detection, which decouples the prediction of different targets (*i.e.*, object category and boundaries) into their respective proper positions.
-The figure below is a visualization of the decoupled regression predictions for object box localization.
-This allows us to flexibly collect accurate predictions for each object box boundary.
+The figure below is a visualization of the decoupled regression predictions for localizing each object box boundary.
+This allows us to collect accurate predictions for these targets separately.
 For more details on *Prediction Decoupling*, please refer to [our paper](https://ieeexplore.ieee.org/document/9844453).

 ![reg_pred_map](demo/demo_reg_pred_map.png)